ibm-cloud-docs/instructlab/ilab-cli.md

 ```
 {: codeblock}

-### SecretsManagerConfig
+### SecretsManagerConfigPrototype
-{: #cli-secrets-manager-config-example-schema}
+{: #cli-secrets-manager-config-prototype-example-schema}

-The following example shows the format of the SecretsManagerConfig object.
+The following example shows the format of the SecretsManagerConfigPrototype object.

 ```json